Thomick/forest-risk-rl/README.md

 ## State of the project
 The project is currently in a state where it can be used as a library for the different forest environments (by importing env.discrete_env and env.linear_dynamic_env).
-However, the code is not fully documented.
 The experiments are mainly for testing purpose since they have to be modified directly in the code to set up the parameters.

 ## Code